 - 3 tablespoons chopped fresh chives

 - Boil the potatoes until soft.
-Then mash with the butter, milk and garlic.
+Then mash with the cream and garlic.
 Add the salt and pepper, to taste.

 - Fry the onions until nicely caramelized.